mohanakannan9/container-service/docs/command.md

     - **command-line-separator** - The character separating the command-line-flag from the value in the command-line.
 Default: " ".
     - **true-value** - The string to use in the command line for a boolean input when its value is `true`.
 Some examples: "true", "T", "Y", "1", "--a-flag".
 Default: "true".
     - **false-value** - The string to use in the command line for a boolean input when its value is `false`.
 Some examples: "false", "F", "N", "0", "--some-other-flag".
 Default: "false".
-    - **mount** - (Only for inputs of type `"file"`) The name of a mount—which must be defined in this command—into which container service will .
+    - **sensitive** - A boolean value.
+Set to `true` if you want the value of this parameter to be masked out in the UI and REST API responses.
+The value will still be present in the database and logs.
+Default: `false`.
 - **outputs** - A list of outputs that will be used to upload files produced by the container.
 See [Command Outputs](#command-outputs).
     - **name** - The name of the output.
     - **description** - A human-friendly description of the output.